Cybersecurity Awareness: Phishing

 The SAU ITS cybersecurity specialist leads our phishing training efforts by participating in the industry standard practice of routinely conducting phishing email campaigns as a method of evaluating network risk.

-• After the third failure the vice president and supervisor meets with the employee to discuss the importance of cybersecurity awareness.
+- If a user enters data a third time, the vice president and supervisor meet with the employee to discuss the importance of cybersecurity awareness.

 The purpose of phishing campaigns is to enhance SAU’s cybersecurity posture and reduce risk.